Priming the Pump of Evil

 Naturally, all this depended upon absolute and complete loyalty by Goebbels, which he gave at every opportunity.

 |"This hand leads the country."|

 In August 1926, Hitler appointed Goebbels to be Gauleiter (party boss) of Berlin.
 It was a very prestigious posting, and Goebbels had control over everything.
 He reorganized the party there, including finding new ways of raising money.
-This included charging for admission to Nazi events.
+This included charging for admission to Party events.
 In order to drive demand to these paid events, Goebbels studied advertising techniques and began creating posters.

 |"The only result is victory!'|

-Among Goebbels' innovations were the use of large type, red ink (which was distinctive and also reflected the Nazi Party colors), and the use of general slogans that invited the reader to wonder what was meant by the phrase in question.
+Among Goebbels' innovations were the use of large type, red ink (which was distinctive and also reflected the Party colors), and the use of general slogans that invited the reader to wonder what was meant by the phrase in question.
 Often, but not always, there was an explanation in much smaller type that drew the viewer closer to the poster and made for a more intimate relationship.

 |"Degenerate music."
 (Promo for a pre-war exhibition of decadent culture).|

 Not everyone was a fan of Goebbels.
 Early NSDAP member Gregor Strasser, for instance, was the official Party propaganda chief and thought that Goebbels' posters were not working in the cities, where people tended to be more educated and were not taken in by simplistic slogans.
 However, the posters proved extremely effective in rural areas, justifying Goebbels' techniques.

 |"Officer of tomorrow."|